-OM 341 Practicum (1-3)
+OMIN 3070 Practicum (1-3)

 A supervised learning experience that provides the student with initial exposure to relevant professional activities.
 Supervision of the practicum is a shared responsibility between the faculty advisor and on-site supervisor.
 This course may be repeated; a maximum of three (3) hours may be used to satisfy degree requirements.
-Pre-requisites: 1S 310, permission of the student's advisor and department chair or designee.
+Prerequisites: INDS 3610, consent of the student's advisor and department chair or designee.

-OM 441 Internship (3)
+OMIN 4071 Internship (3)

 This experience is designed to serve as a culminating field experience for students majoring in outdoor ministry.
 It provides for full-time involvement an outdoor ministry program with opportunities for the application of classroom theories, leadership development, and career exploration.
-Pre-requisite: IS 310 and OM 241(2), junior status.
+Prerequisite: INDS 3610 and OMIN 2071 (2), junior status.

-OM 480 Special Topics in Outdoor Ministry (Upper-Level) (1-3) This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at an upper-level of study (appropriate for junior or senior academic experience).
+OMIN 4080 Special Topics in Outdoor Ministry (Upper-Level) (1-3) This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at an upper-level of study (appropriate for junior or senior academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 (Offered by department discretion.)

-OM 481 Directed Study and Research (1-3)
+OMIN 4081 Directed Study and Research (1-3)

-Students may choose to participate in a directed study of their own choice contingent on faculty availability.
+Students may Choose to participate in a directed study of their own choice contingent on faculty availability.
 Credit varies from 1-3 hours although a student can repeat for up to six hours of credit.
 Prerequisite: Junior status or above.
 A cumulative GPA of 2.5 and approval of the department chair is required.

-Philosophy (PH)
+Philosophy (PHIL)

-PH 201 Introduction to Philosophy (3)
+Introduction to Philosophy (3)

 An introduction to the major problems and systems of philosophy.
 This course familiarizes the student with some of the systems of philosophy that have appeared over the centuries and with some of the contemporary systems.
-(Offered fall semesters, even years.)
+(Offered fall semesters, even.)

-PH 210 Logic (3)
+Logic (3)